Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Will you be driving up to a camp spot, sleeping in your vehicle, hiking a mile or so in, or heading out on a weeklong backpacking trip?
 Do you sleep on your back, side, or stomach?
 Is extra cushioning important, or do you care more about saving weight?

 Understanding your sleep preferences will help determine the best camping mattress for you.
 Read on for the most important factors in choosing a camping pad.
-For this particular roundup, we focused specifically on pads made for car camping and similar applications.
+For this particular roundup, I focused specifically on pads made for car camping and similar applications.
 We did not test pads or mattresses designed to fit into a backpacking pack.
 If you’re looking for a backpacking pad, check out our favorite products here.

 Camping Pads Comparison